meaniebeanie22/meaniebeanie22.github.io/chapters/and-last.md

 the worst dreams that ever I have are when I hear the surf booming about its coasts or start upright in bed with the sharp voice of Captain Flint still ringing in my ears: “Pieces of eight!
 Pieces of eight!”

+# :x mutguns
+They still have a musket, and a man who can aim it - so not a wise plan.
+# :x bg
+He was marooned by Flint, so makes sence why he is eager.
+# :x rep
+A thought back to the start of the book, and the drunken melody of Billy Bones and his crew.